rohan-shnkr/portfolio-builder/README.md

 Submitting a pull request.

 ## 🧑‍💻 Author
-Developed by Rohan Shankar Srivasstava.
+Developed by Rohan Shankar Srivastava.
 For any questions or feedback, feel free to open an issue!